YoooKai/Base-de-Datos/TAREA10SQLITE/README.md

 from playlists as p, playlist_track as pt, tracks as t, genres as g, media_types as mt where t.trackid=pt.trackid and pt.playlistid=p.playlistid and mt.MediaTypeId=t.MediaTypeId and t.GenreId=g.GenreID and p.Name = 'Grunge';

+SELECT
+    t.TrackId,
+    t.Name AS TrackName,
+    g.Name AS Genre,
+    mt.Name AS MediaType,
+    p.PlaylistId,
+    p.Name AS PlaylistName FROM playlists AS p JOIN  playlist_track AS pt ON p.PlaylistId = pt.PlaylistId JOIN
+    tracks AS t ON pt.TrackId = t.TrackId JOIN genres AS g ON t.GenreId = g.GenreId JOIN
+    media_types AS mt ON t.MediaTypeId = mt.MediaTypeId WHERE p.Name = 'Grunge';

 ```

 | TrackId | TrackName               | Genre       | MediaType                | PlaylistId | PlaylistName |